camunda/camunda-docs-manual/content/introduction/third-party-libraries/camunda-bpm-platform-license-book.md

 ---

-This page contains all the third-party libraries distributed with the Camunda BPM Platform artifacts.
+This page contains all the third-party libraries distributed with the Camunda Platform artifacts.

 # Backend Dependencies